How to park right

 Residents' bay parking suspensions

 It's not all plain sailing for residents.
 They also need to beware the curse of the dreaded suspended bay.
-A council can shut off any parking spot for an indefinite period to allow roadworks, tree-cutting, domestic moves, etc (see suspended bay example pic, right).
+A council can shut off any parking spot for an indefinite period to allow roadworks, tree-cutting, domestic moves, etc (see suspended bay example pic, below).

 While the bay is suspended, no-one can park there or you risk a ticket or being towed away.
 The suspension warning sign should be placed on the nearest parking sign plate, tree or telegraph pole.